nodejs/node-addon-api/doc/prebuild_tools.md

 # Prebuild tools

 The distribution of a native add-on is equally important than its implementation.
-In order to install a native add-on tt's important to have all the necessary dependencies installed and well configured (see the [setup](doc/setum.md) section).
+In order to install a native add-on it's important to have all the necessary dependencies installed and well configured (see the [setup](doc/setum.md) section).
 The end-user will need to compile the add-on when they will do an `npm install` and in some cases this could create problems.
 To avoid the compilation process it's